wahyudirobbysutanto/trading-cloud-bi/README.md

 │   ├── schema.sql                # SQL Script of the table and schema that used
 └── README.md
 ```

+## ⚙️ Replication Steps

+1.  **Provision AWS RDS:** Create a new SQL Server instance on AWS RDS (Free Tier eligible).
+Configure the security group to allow inbound traffic from your local IP address.
+2.  **Deploy Schema:** Use the `schema.sql` script in the `/sql` folder to create the table structure in the new RDS database.
+3.  **Migrate Data:** Use the SSMS Import/Export Wizard to move data from a local SQL Server source to the target RDS instance.
+4.  **Connect Power BI:** Open `dashboard.pbix`.
+Edit the data source credentials to point to your new AWS RDS endpoint.

 ## 📊 Power BI Dashboard Overview